BlogNewsResourcesWebinarsGlossary

 Moving From Monitoring to Mitigation

 Knowing what’s going wrong is not enough; you must also fix it.
 That’s why this integration doesn’t just illuminate the problem; it gives you the tools to solve it.
 Bring risky SaaS applications or newly discovered shadow SaaS under management in SecurityScorecard for ongoing monitoring and control.
-Grip allows security teams to take action, whether that’s enabling MFA on risky apps or cutting off access to unsanctioned tools entirely.
+Grip allows security teams to take action, whether that’s enabling MFA on risky apps or removing access to unsanctioned tools.

 The ability to neutralize real-time risks sets the integration of these two tools apart.
 It’s not just about generating a list of potential issues—it’s about preventing them from becoming incidents in the first place.
 Think of it as moving from passive monitoring to active SaaS identity risk mitigation, closing the gap between knowing your risks and addressing them.